• Contact

 An employee will qualify for Statutory Paternity Leave and Pay (SPP) if their partner is having a baby, they are adopting a child or having a baby through a surrogacy arrangement.

-To qualify for SPP, the employee must satisfy certain qualifying conditions:
+To qualify for SPP, the employee must:

-• Earn at least £120 per week (gross) in an eight week “relevant period”
+• Earn at least £120 per week (gross) in an eight week “relevant period”.

-• Be taking time off to look after the child or their partner
+• Be taking time off to look after the child or their partner.

-• Be responsible for the child’s upbringing
+• Be responsible for the child’s upbringing.

-• By the end of the Qualifying Week, the employee must have informed their employer of their intention to take paternity leave, when they want their leave to start and how much leave they wish to take
+• By the end of the Qualifying Week, the employee must have informed their employer of their intention to take paternity leave, when they want their leave to start and how much leave they wish to take.

 The right to paternity leave/pay is not available if the eligible employee requests Shared Parental Leave instead (see below).